Ragweed Allergy: Symptoms, Treatment and Definition

 Ragweed Allergy Treatment

 - Stay one step ahead of ragweed.
-ZYRTEC® ALLERGYCAST® app shows you what pollen is in the air and how much of it is present with a daily pollen forecast and you can track your allergy symptoms too, which can help you plan your day (standard data rates for your plan apply.
+The ZYRTEC® ALLERGYCAST® app shows you what pollen is in the air and how much of it is present with a daily pollen forecast.
+You can track your allergy symptoms too, which can help you plan your day (standard data rates for your plan apply).

 - Cover up.
 When you’re outside in the late summer and Fall, try wearing hats, gloves, wrap-around sunglasses, and long-sleeve shirts to prevent contact with ragweed and other pollens.

 - Remove your shoes.
-Kick your shoes off before entering your home to avoid tracking ragweed and other pollens inside, where they could stick to carpets and soft furnishings.
+Kick your shoes off before entering your home to avoid bringing ragweed and other pollens inside, where they could stick to carpets and soft furnishings.

 - Try an antihistamine.
-ZYRTEC® antihistamines start working in just one hour, and can provide powerful, 24 hour relief of your ragweed allergy symptoms.
-It starts working at hour 1 and stays strong day after day.
+ZYRTEC® antihistamines start working in just one hour, and can provide powerful, 24 hour relief of your ragweed allergy symptoms day after day.
 Learn more about the ZYRTEC® family of products.

 What other plants belong to the same family as ragweed?